UplandsDynamic/simple-stock-management/README.md

   - Click `LOG OUT` (top right)

 - Login to the web client (now hosted in a separate repository) using the administrator user you created.
 Begin using Simple Stock Management.

+### Update Instructions

+- From the application's root directory, run `git pull`.
+Then, restart the gunicorn server: `systemctl restart gunicorn`.

 ### Brief UI instructions